Andrew Peller Limited (ADWPF) CEO John Peller on Q4 2020 Results - Earnings Call Transcript

 No, I think that's well said.
 We did better in the first two, three months than we expected.
 But those were low contribution months from those other channels.
 And as we get into the summer, fall months where the other contract -- those trade channels like the estates contribute significantly more and knowing that most of them won't be open and operating at full speed.
 It'll be hard for us.
 We'll make up some of it in other areas, but not all of it.
 So, I think it's real that we're as little affected by the pandemic as we are.
 And we're doing well.

-It doesn't change the way we're going to operate or invest, but it's hard for me to foresee, even though we did better in the first quarter, it's hard for us to proceed that we'll do escapable year without a small hit to our revenue as a result of those channels that are closed, but we'll update you in six months and tell you how in three months we'll be at our AGM and we'll keep an honest and open perspective on how we're doing.
+It doesn't change the way we're going to operate or invest, but it's hard for me to foresee, even though we did better in the first quarter, it's hard for us to foresee that we'll do escape the whole year without a small hit to our revenue as a result of those channels that are closed, but we'll update you in six months and tell you how in three months we'll be at our AGM and we'll keep an honest and open perspective on how we're doing.
 And we just think it's better to be straightforward upfront.

 Amr Ezzat

 Fantastic.
 Fantastic.
 Okay.
 So let's switch gears, I guess, to longer term and margins, another fantastic performance there.
 When I'm thinking about your overall portfolio and look at it a few years ago, you were probably underdeveloped in premium and probably a bit over developed in value.
 Can you give us a sense of where the portfolio mix stands now?
-And what can we sort of expect that the next, call three to five years, right?
+And what can we sort of expect that the next, call it, three to five years, right?

 Randy Powell